Abumujahid1988/Abumujahid-Thecoder/README.md

---Python Week 1 Assignment--
+--Python Week 2 Assignment.
-This is all about performing operations on two numbers as inputs by the user and print out the results.
+It is all about Python List data structures.